shimspedy/sengov/content/massachusetts/keating-william/_index.md

 Following Entergy’s decommissioning announcement, Bill united a bipartisan group of Members in similarly affected districts to advocate for local communities and ensure that they play a front-and-center role in engaging directly with both Entergy and the federal Nuclear Regulatory Commission.

-Bill is an active member of the Sustainable Energy & Environment Caucus and House Renewable Energy Caucus.
+Bill is an active member of the Sustainable Energy AND Environment Caucus and House Renewable Energy Caucus.

 ## ENVIRONMENT
 Bill has long been a champion for environmental conservation.
 In the face of a changing climate, he believes is critical to invest in both conservation and coastal restoration initiatives.